MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

  You see several goblins are hard at work, hammering metal, weaving baskets, and shaping wood.
 The clinking of hammers and the rhythmic scraping of tools against materials create a constant background noise.

-Make a perception check.
-DC 5.

 You see some goblins are engaged in heated discussions, their high-pitched voices echoing through the cave.
 Others are gathered around small fires, sharing food and stories, laughing, and occasionally shouting.

-Make a perception check.
-DC 8.
 You see a group of young goblins is practicing combat skills, supervised by an older, more experienced warrior.
 They wield wooden swords and shields, their movements quick and eager.

-Make a perception check.
-DC 15.
 You notice that not all of the goblins look the same… some look like Goblins but… different… somehow.

 ---